Club America Logo

 Los Cremas Logo 1925

-To show their authenticity and connection to the American continents, the players chose an updated emblem with the colors of the Mexican flag.
-The line on the left is painted green, on the right – red, and at the top – white.
+To show their authenticity and connection to the American continents, the players chose an updated emblem in the colors of the Mexican flag.
+The line on the left is green, the line on the right is red, and the line at the top is white.
 The lower part contains the country’s name in a blocky font.
 The letters “C” and “A” are moved closer to the center.
 North America has the outline of a dolphin.
 Both continents are ultramarine.

 1926 – 1938